civican/legisinfo/42-1/bills/C-97/bill_text.md

     the development and implementation of operating and capital budgets.

+  **(2.1)** In carrying out its mandate, the Management Ad­visory Board shall consider the impact of its advice on women, men and gender-diverse people by taking into account the intersection of sex and gender with other identity factors.

   **(3)** The Management Advisory Board may provide the Minister with a copy or a summary of any advice, information or report that it provides to the Commissioner.

 ### Section 45.19